-The I/M MONITOR STATUS icons on the Scan Tool's LCD display provide an indication of the "Completed / Not Complete" status for all I/M Monitors supported by the vehicle under test.
+The I/M MONITOR STATUS icons on the Diagnostic Tool's LCD display provide an indication of the "Completed / Not Complete" status for all I/M Monitors supported by the vehicle under test.
 The Monitor Icon function displays the full name for each Monitor icon.

 - - The Monitor Icon screen displays. - The screen shows a list of the 15 Monitor icons, along with the full name for each icon.
-Use the UP (△) and DOWN (→) buttons, as necessary, to scroll the list. - When you have finished viewing the Monitor icon descriptions, press the M button to return to the Main Menu.
+Use the UP (and DOWN (buttons, as necessary, to scroll the list. - When you have finished viewing the Monitor icon descriptions, press the SYSTEM MENU (s) button to return to the System Menu.